 USC Summer Programs for High School Students

 USC Summer Programs provide outstanding high school students with the opportunities to “balance academic and campus life as they prepare for college.”
-The program offers both 2 and 4 week summer courses which are taught by USC faculty and professionals of the USC academic community.
-Courses include lectures, hands-on workshops, guest speakers, and academic field trips throughout Los Angeles.
+The program offers 4-week summer courses which are taught by USC faculty and professionals of the USC academic community.
+Courses include lectures, hands-on workshops, labs, and guest speakers.
 Information about tuition, the application process, dates, and other details are available online.